 With millions of homes across the country going into foreclosure, it’s important for both buyers and mortgage holders to understand the process.

-So what is a pre-foreclosure in Wilmington anyway?
+So what is a pre-foreclosure in Eastern anyway?

-Many homeowners across America and Wilmington are facing difficulties making their monthly mortgage payments.
+Many homeowners across America and Eastern are facing difficulties making their monthly mortgage payments.

 When a homeowner misses 3-6 months of mortgage payments, the lending institution will issue a warning, notifying the homeowner to pay or lose their home.
 This period is known as “pre-foreclosure.”